bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 1. The default design of the cookie consent box on the website.

 == Changelog ==

+= Version 0.2.8 =
+- Added Spanish translation (Thanks Vigdis!)
+- Fixed a bug where the cookie banner height would be outputted in the JS console.

 = Version 0.2.7 =
 - Added Slovak language support (Thanks Peter!)